JosephLTapang/ICS415Ass/README.md

 # Exercises using HTML, Javascript, and Meteor framework.
-Taken from exercises done in the Intro to Web Design clas ICS 415 using the Intellij IDE.
+Taken from exercises done in the Intro to Web Design class ICS 415.